 - age – it's more common in women over 50

-- family history – if a woman's mother or sister had the disease before menopause, this is occasionally associated with one of two genes linked to breast cancer
+- family history – if a woman's mother or sister had the disease before menopause, this is occasionally associated with 1 of 2 genes linked to breast cancer

 - previous breast cancer